Panagyurishte: Panagyurishte treasure

-One frosty morning on 8 December 1949 three brothers – Pavel, Petko and Michail Deikovi – worked together in the region of "Merul" tile factory near Panagyurishte.
-At about ten o’clock in the morning, while processing a new layer of clay, they came across unusual glossy objects.
-With all of its magnificence a fabulous set of vessels glittered in front of the workers.
-When finally unearthed, it was found to consist of a phial and eight rhytons, one shaped like an amphora and the others like heads of women or animals.
-Dated to the turn of the fourth and third century BC, the find was sensational, not only for its weight in gold — over 6.146 kg of pure gold, but also for the originality of its forms.
-It is now a world-famous Thracian treasure and one of the most valuable possessions of the National Historical Museum.
+At around ten o'clock on the morning of the 8th December 1949, three brothers – Pavel, Petko and Michail Deikovi – came across unusual objects while processing a new layer of clay near the "Merul" tile factory in Panagyurishte.
+They unearthed a set of vessels comprising a phial and eight rhytons, one shaped like an amphora and the others like heads of women or animals.
+Dating to the turn of the fourth and third century BC, the find was remarkable, not only for consisting of over 6.146kg of pure gold, but also for the originality of the vessels' forms.
+The set has become a Thracian treasure and one of the most valuable possessions of the National Historical Museum.

 Notable people

 Notable natives include historian and philologist Marin Drinov (1838–1906), writer and literary critic Nesho Bonchev (1839–1878) and revolutionary Rayna Knyaginya (1856–1917).
 In 1893 the Bulgarian writer Elin Pelin was enrolled in a school in Panagyurishte.